-Oh yes, the ultimate test of patience for an entrepreneur is often the endless amounts of waiting that follow the intense pitching ones does to get the word about regarding a company's products or services.
+The ultimate test of patience for an entrepreneur doing their own PR is often the endless amounts of waiting that follow the intense pitching ones does to get the word about regarding a company's products or services.

-Of course there are always scores of reasons why a pitch isn't answered as quickly as we'd like (busy editors, not the right time, not the right fit for a story, etc.) That said, if you're pitching away and still not getting any responses, there are a few things you can be sure you're doing to be sure your pitch is making the most impact it can (and be sure you're not doing any of these Pitching Don'ts).
-Here's a checklist that I mind can really make a difference in the process:
+Of course there are always scores of reasons why a pitch isn't answered as quickly as we'd like (busy editors, not the right time, not the right fit for a story, etc.) That said, if you're pitching editors and producers and still not getting any responses, there are a few things you can be sure you're doing to be sure your pitch is making the most impact it can (and be sure you're not doing any of these Pitching Don'ts).
+Here's a checklist that I keep and can really make a difference in the process:

-Though those changes may seem small or unimportnat they can make a huge difference to the reader, and thus make an impact on the results you're aiming for!
+Those changes may seem small or unimportant, but they can make a huge difference to the reader, and thus make an impact on the results you're aiming for!
 Now, read my favorite list of Pitching Don'ts.
 And download our #PRTuneUp podcast on Fail-Proofing Your Outreach to the Press and Celebrities.